Ending a Diagnostic Odyssey

 Though collectively there are millions of people in the world that have a rare genetic disease, the diagnosis for most remains challenging as the conditions are individually incredibly uncommon.
 Most healthcare providers do not see enough patients with rare genetic diseases to easily and rapidly diagnose these hard to recognize conditions.
 Unfortunately, for many patients the search for a diagnosis becomes an odyssey that takes over 7 years, 8 doctors, and includes two to three misdiagnoses.

 With our approach, healthcare providers can evaluate genes that are related to hundreds of conditions all at once instead of testing one at a time as was commonly done in the past.
-We believe the NewbornDx™ and RareDx™ tests will help shorten the time to a diagnosis, aid in medical management of patients, assist in family counseling, and provide possible therapeutic interventions.
+We believe the NewbornDx™ test will help shorten the time to a diagnosis, aid in medical management of patients, assist in family counseling, and provide possible therapeutic interventions.

 Each year, approximately 200,000 children will be born with faulty genes that cause them to become ill.
-Our tests can be used to help healthcare providers and families uncover the gene responsible for a child’s health problems.
-The RareDx™ test captures and sequences the portion of genes responsible for making proteins (exons), which is commonly known as the exome.
-These regions of the human genome contain 85% of all known disease-causing mutations.
-Since mutations may occur outside of the exons and because a majority of the disorders that develop early in life are caused by a known group of genes, we also developed the NewbornDx™ test that captures and sequences both exons and full genes for many of these disorders.
-The results from both tests are returned in about 2-4 weeks to the ordering healthcare provider in a report containing clinical interpretation of the sequence information.
+Our test can be used to help healthcare providers and families uncover the gene responsible for a child’s health problems.
+Variants may occur in the portion of genes responsible for making proteins (exons) or outside of it and a majority of the disorders that develop early in life are caused by a known group of genes.
+For these reasons we developed the NewbornDx™ test that captures and sequences both exons and full genes for many of these disorders.
+The results from this test are returned in 7-10 days to the ordering healthcare provider in a report containing clinical interpretation of the sequence information.
 The team at Parabase Genomics will provide billing and insurance pre-verification support to healthcare provider ordering this test.

 What is Postnatal Genetic Testing?